ibm-cloud-docs/activity-tracker/alerts/alerts.md

 ## Deleting alerts
 {: #alerts_delete}

-You can delete alerts graphically through the {{site.data.keyword.la_short}} UI, or programmatically.
+You can delete alerts graphically through the {{site.data.keyword.at_short}} UI, or programmatically.
 - For more information on how to delete an alert, see [Removing alerts through the UI](/docs/activity-tracker?topic=activity-tracker-remove_alert_ui).
 - For more information on how to delete alerts programmatically, see [Managing views and alerts programmatically](/docs/activity-tracker?topic=activity-tracker-config_api#config_api-create-view-alert).